British Airways cancels all short-haul flights from London's Heathrow until midday | Business

 - United Kingdom

+The airline has said the problem, which came to light on Friday and affected its website, app, and airport operations were not caused by a cyber attack but was a hardware issue.
+BA has been caught up in tit-for-tat bans by Russia and Britain that have stopped their respective national carriers from using each other's airspace.

-"We are extremely sorry that due to the continuing technical issues we are facing we have regrettably had to cancel all short-haul flights from Heathrow today until midday," the airline said on Twitter.
+"We are extremely sorry that due to the continuing technical issues we are facing we have regrettably had to cancel all short-haul flights from Heathrow today until midday," the airline said in a statement.
+"Our long-haul services at Heathrow and all flights at Gatwick and London City Airport are due to operate as planned, but customers may experience some delays.
+Our website ba.com is working and customers can check-in online and at the airport," the airline said.

-The airline has said the problem, which first came to light on Friday and is affecting its website, app, and airport operations, had not been caused by a cyber attack.
+It advised passengers to check on its website for the latest information before traveling to the airport as more disruption was expected.
+BA, owned by IAG, was hit by a major computer system failure in 2017 that stranded 75,000 passengers over a holiday weekend, sparking a public relations disaster and pledges from the carrier that it would do better in the future.

+The company said customers would be offered a full refund for canceled services or could rebook at a later date for free.
+"We know we have let our customers down and we will do everything we can to make this up to them – but for now our focus is on getting as many customers and flights away as we can."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)